openhie/instant/README.md

 ./instant.sh init k8s
 ```

-To tear down the deployments use the opposing command:
+To tear down the deployments use the following command:

 ```bash
 ./instant.sh down k8s